 • new play button treatment

-Looking at this again now, I think there are two problems with the redesign: it may appear too generic after removing the yellowish CBS Mornings color, and the new play button treatment is not prominent, especially at wider breakpoints.
+Looking at this again now, I think there are two problems with the redesign: it may appear too generic after removing the yellowish CBS Mornings brand color, and the new play button treatment is not prominent, especially at wider breakpoints.

 The much-improved 9-asset grid component is shown in the mocks at the top of this case study.
+Below are before-and-after mockups of a 5-asset grid component, with the following improvements:

 • standardized all thumbnails to 16:9 aspect ratio (previously three different aspect ratios, varying across breakpoints)